UPDATE 17 May:

 Folks, think about this.

-Are you looking for a truly spiritual Christmas gift to give?
-How about having Gregorian Masses said for the deceased priests who served you?
+Are you looking for a truly spiritual gift to give?
+How about having Gregorian Masses said or the deceased priests who served you?
 Don’t necessarily pick the priests who were seriously holy guys.
 How about picking priests who were troubled or who were liberal and, therefore, probably not exactly faithful?
 Have Masses said for the priests who really need your spiritual care?

-I know that I would appreciate your prayers after my own death.
+I would appreciate your prayers after my own death.
 I appreciate your prayers in this life too!
 You can have Masses said for both the living and the dead.
 Pray for your priests, dead and alive.
 We need your prayers.